Lee Miller: World War II

-At the outbreak of World War II, Miller was living at Downshire Hill in Hampstead in London with Penrose when the bombing of the city began.
-Ignoring pleas from friends and family to return to the US, Miller embarked on a new career in photojournalism as the official war photographer for Vogue, documenting the Blitz.
-She was accredited with the U.S. Army as a war correspondent for Condé Nast Publications from December 1942.
+At the outbreak of World War II, Miller was living at Downshire Hill in Hampstead, London, with Penrose when Germany's aerial bombardment of the city began.
+Ignoring pleas from friends and family to return to the U.S., Miller embarked on a new career in photojournalism as the official war photographer for Vogue, documenting what became known as the Blitz.
+Because the British Army would not let her accompany them, she managed to be accredited with the U.S. Army instead as a war correspondent for Condé Nast Publications from December 1942.
 Miller's first article for British Vogue was on nurses at an army base in Oxford.
-Miller took portraits of nurses across Europe, including those on the front lines and prisoners of war.
+She took portraits of nurses across Europe, including those on the front lines and prisoners of war.